surveilcamera/logo/README.md

 ![obraz](https://github.com/user-attachments/assets/93b1c0eb-133e-4ca8-9084-7341d14ab204)

+### Logo Specification for Surveil Camera

-## Logo
+#### Logo
 surveil.camera

-## Motto
+#### Motto
 Surveillance as a Service

-## Description
+#### Offer
 voice-controlled human assistant as a service for the CCTV industry for video monitoring systems

-The logo consists of a stylized camera lens integrated with an eye, symbolizing surveillance and watchfulness.
-The design is minimalist and modern, using simple shapes to create a memorable and impactful image.

-### Logo Specification for Surveil Camera

-**Logo Name:** Surveil Camera

-**Slogan:** Surveillance as a Service

 ---

 #### 1. **Logo Description**

 The Surveil Camera logo combines modernity and clarity through a minimalist design.
 The logo features an eye-shaped outline encasing a circular, abstract design.
 This design is characterized by bold colors (red, black, and white) contrasted with subtle grey accents.
 The central circle within the eye shape suggests a lens or camera, enhancing the association with surveillance.

 ---